benjspitler/benjspitler.github.io/EDPI.md

 ### Insights

-The concentration of this data in one location allowed us to pull out a number of hitherto unknown facts about Egypt's application of the death penalty:
+The concentration of this data in one location allowed us to pull out a number of hitherto unknown facts about Egypt's application of the death penalty.
+Since 2011, Egypt has:

+- Handed down preliminary death sentences to at least **17 children**
+- Handed down more than **2,300 preliminary death sentences** overall
+- Handed down **1,670** confirmed death sentences
--
+- Executed **226 people**

 ### Impact